cpfaff/rbefdata_paper/paper/rbefdata.md

 (url) For a detailed description of the experimental design we refer to Lang et al. 2013 (DOI)

+!! use more than one datafile!.
+In this case, there should be a separate file for plot attributes, soil attributes, plot diversity, etc. , another one for species names!!

 ![showcase_proposal](./figure/static/showcase_proposal.png)

 * caption: The paper proposal in its final approved state.
 The information on that page contains a title rational envisaged date and journal.
 The calculated authors and email lists for communication as well as the attached datasets and sub projects involved (only partially shown).

+!!
+Part of this workflow should be introduced in the introduction!!
+??
+Is this based on a published paper?
+Then we should cite that paper!??

 When all dataowners accepted the paper proposal rbefdata can be used to directly access the datasets from the dataportal and transfer them to the R